Being a mom is hard. Being a mom with anxiety is even harder. There is no quick fix, but it does get better.

 As a mom on social media, we all tend to share the highlights.
 We share the beautiful parts of our lives.
 The vacations, crafts, recipes, and advice for other moms when we happen to do something “right”.
 But life isn’t all sunshine and rainbows like the internet would like to make it out to be.
 Sometimes, life is hard and we don’t have all of the answers.

 The reality though, is that I am a mom struggling with anxiety.
 Some days I am on top of the world, others I don’t even want to get out of bed.
-But somehow, I am persisting.
-Those two tiny humans I made, they inspire me to push through the hard days because I know there will be a rainbow after the storm.
+But somehow, I am persisting and getting through these motherhood worries.
+Those two tiny humans I made, inspire me to push through the hard days because I know there will be a rainbow after the storm.
 This is me.
 A real mom, surviving motherhood with anxiety.

 Surviving Motherhood with Anxiety